awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Concepts.General.SSL.Using.md

 **To force all connections to your DB instance to use SSL**

-1. Determine the parameter group that is attached to your DB instance\.
+1. Determine the parameter group that is attached to your DB instance:

    1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-   1. In the top right corner of the Amazon RDS console, select the region of your DB instance\.
+   1. In the top right corner of the Amazon RDS console, choose the AWS Region of your DB instance\.

-   1. In the navigation pane, choose **DB Instances**, and then select your DB instance\.
+   1. In the navigation pane, choose **Databases**, and then choose the name of your DB instance to show its details\.

-   1. Choose the **Details** tab\.
-Find the **Parameter Group** field in the **Configuration Details** section\.
+   1. Choose the **Configuration** tab\.
+Find the **Parameter group** in the section\.

 1. If necessary, create a new parameter group\.
 If your DB instance uses the default parameter group, you must create a new parameter group\.
 If your DB instance uses a nondefault parameter group, you can choose to edit the existing parameter group or to create a new parameter group\.
 If you edit an existing parameter group, the change affects all DB instances that use that parameter group\.